-2017: Devanapally S, Allgood S, Jose AM.
+Preprint: Devanapally S, Allgood S, Jose AM.
 Mating can cause transgenerational gene silencing in Caenorhabditis elegans.
-BioRxiv.
-Online Jun 11.
+Online Jun 11, 2017, BioRxiv.
 Download pdf.

 This study reveals the existence of a mechanism that maintains gene silencing initiated upon ancestral mating.
 Such mating-induced silencing can last for >150 generations and thereby allow retention of even detrimental sequences acquired through mating, creating a reservoir of sequences that contribute to novelty when activated during evolution.
-Loci that are subject to such transgenerational gene silencing are useful for discovering non-genetic aspects of the cell code.
+Loci that are subject to such transgenerational gene silencing are useful for discovering non-genetic aspects of the cell code that perpetuates life.

 This study analyzes the organismal fate of ingested dsRNA and discovers the general reduction in silencing by ingested dsRNA that occurs within cells that express repetitive DNA.

 2017: Choi YS, Edwards LO, DiBello A, Jose AM.
 Removing bias against short sequences enables northern blotting to better complement RNA-seq for the study of small RNAs.
 Nucleic Acids Research.
 45(10):e87.
-Download pdf.
+(Online on 8/16/2016, BioRxiv) Download pdf.